hkarbasi/Trend-Detection/README.md

 The entire work has been broken down to 7 python notebooks as following:

+1. **Text preprocssing**

-* Text preprocssing: It takes the text files from different folders set in the config files and checks the following:
+It takes the text files from different folders set in the config files and checks the following:

-** All files should have the same format.
+  * All files should have the same format.
-** I filters the data based on the date range set in config
+  * It filters the data based on the date range set in config